gavinhoward/bc/manuals/development.md

 `EXECPREFIX`

-:   Thist macro expands to the prefix on the executable name.
+:   This macro expands to the prefix on the executable name.
 This is used to
     allow `bc` and `dc` to skip the prefix when finding out which calculator is executing.